jlleongarcia/jlleongarcia/content/blog/py-pendulum-chaotic.md

 ### How Can I try the Python Double Pendulum App?

-* You can **use it for free from any browser at:** <https://double-pendulum.fossengineer.com/>
-* Or you can use the [docker container image](https://hub.docker.com/r/fossengineer/double_pendulum/ "Python Double Pendulum DockerHUB {rel='nofollow'}") to self-host it yourself.
+* Use the [docker container image](https://hub.docker.com/r/fossengineer/double_pendulum/ "Python Double Pendulum DockerHUB {rel='nofollow'}") to self-host it yourself.

 ### How Can I Contribute?